openqasm/openqasm/source/language/types.rst

 :math:`j\in \{0,1,\dots,\mathrm{size}(\mathrm{name})-1\}` is an integer.
 Qubits are initially in an undefined state.
 A quantum operation is one way to initialize qubit states.

+All qubits are global variables.
+Qubits cannot be declared within gates or subroutines.
+This simplifies OpenQASM significantly since there is no need for quantum memory management.
+However, it also means that users or compiler have to explicitly manage the quantum memory.

 Physical Qubits
 ~~~~~~~~~~~~~~~